Where to Stay in Skopelos: Your Insider’s Guide 2023

 Raches is home to many luxury villas

-Raches is a rural area in the hills above Skopelos town.
+The Raches region is a rural area in the hills above Skopelos town.
 It is surrounded by fragrant olive groves, orchards filled with lemons and famous Skopelos plums, and rolling green hills where farmers tend to their sheep.

 Many luxurious Skopelos villas are situated up here, offering the ultimate Skopelos experience.
-Raches is 4km away from the port.
-There is also a small hiking trail that runs through the olive groves and takes you down to the town centre.
+Raches is 4km away from the port and is perhaps the only area in the island where you absolutely do need a Skopelos rental car as no public transport runs to the area.

 Best Raches villas